Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Preliminaries

-We focus on unstructured discrete sequence design tasks.
-We begin by defining the input space,

-where $\mathcal{V}$ is an ordered, discrete vocabulary of $v$ tokens, $t$ is the max sequence length, and $\bigtimes$ is the Cartesian product. $\mathcal{V}$ includes a padding token to accommodate sequences of varying length.
+We first define the input space $\mathcal{X} = \bigtimes_{i=1}^t \mathcal{V}$, where $\mathcal{V}$ is an ordered, discrete vocabulary of $v$ tokens, $t$ is the max sequence length, and $\bigtimes$ is the Cartesian product. $\mathcal{V}$ includes a padding token to accommodate sequences of varying length.
 Because $|\mathcal{X}| = |\mathcal{V}|^t$ is exponential in $t$, $\mathcal{X}$ becomes too large to enumerate quickly as the sequence length grows, even if $|\mathcal{V}|$ is relatively small.
-As a result, sequence optimization usually starts with a library or pool of initial sequences (as shown at the top of Figure \ref{fig:optimizer_diagram}), which are modified to produce new candidate sequences.
+As a result, sequence optimization usually starts with a library or pool of initial sequences (see Figure \ref{fig:optimizer_diagram}, top), which are modified to produce new candidate sequences.
 When posed in this way, the optimization problem is restructured into three nested decisions: (1) Choose a base sequence from the pool.
 (2) Choose which positions on the sequence to change.
 (3) Choose how the sequence will be changed at those positions.